-We capsicums, or sweet peppers as we're known in the USA, are closely related to the hot chillies, but we're sweeter tasting and not at all hot to eat.
-Most of us are glossy, smooth-skinned, and blocky (10-12cm long by 6-10cm across), with three to four lobes which slightly taper to one end.
-Some of us are long and tapered looking like a cow's horn or dagger.
-Our thick walls enclose a large hollow and segments which our seeds are attached to.
-We come in a range of colours most commonly green or red but other colours, including golden yellow, black, brown, mauve and orange are available.
+We capsicums, or bell peppers as we're known in the USA, are closely related to the hot chillies, but we're sweeter tasting and not at all hot to eat.
+Most of us are glossy and smooth-skinned (10-12cm long by 6-10cm across).
+Some of roundish but others are long and tapered looking like a cow's horn or dagger.
+Our thick walls enclose a large hollow that has segments to which our seeds are attached.
+We come in a range of colours most commonly green, yellow, red and orange, or even black.

-We're normally sold on colour or, occasionally, on shape.
+We're normally sold by our colour and sometimes our shape.

-Green capsicums are picked when we're ripe and have an all over green appearance.
+Green capsicums are picked when they're ripe and have an all-over green appearance.
 If left on the bush for another week or two we will slowly change to a vibrant red colour.

 Our parent plant is very brittle so care must be taken by the pickers when snapping us off from the bush.

-Select those of us which are firm, with glossy, unwrinkled skin.
+Select those of us which are plump and firm, with glossy, unwrinkled skin.
 Avoid dull looking capsicum with soft spots or blemishes.

-Store us in the vegetable crisper or in a plastic bag in the veggie crisper in your fridge.
+Store us in a recyclable plastic bag in the veggie crisper in your fridge.
 Use within 4-5 days.

-The explorer Christopher Columbus took us from the West Indes back to Spain with him.
+The explorer Christopher Columbus took us from the West Indies back to Spain with him.
 From there we spread rapidly throughout Africa, India and Asia and then very much later to Australia.
-It was the European and Asian migrants to Australia who have been responsible for our increased popularity over the past 20 years.
+It was the European and Asian migrants to Australia who are responsible for our increased popularity over the past 20 years.

-To skin us, place under a hot grill or in hot oven until skin blackens.
+To remove the skin, place skin-side up under a hot grill or in hot oven until skin blackens.
 Place in plastic bag until cool enough to peel skin off.